esarbe/scala-command-line-arguments-parser/README.md

 return the remaining sequence, together with a object representing the result.
 In the error case, an error object is returned instead.

+By using combinator parser -  ```and``` along with ```or``` - we can build up a tree of parsers that then will consume the whole sequence of strings if the parsing is successful.
+If anything remains to be consumed, this is an error.

+This first naive approach works surprisingly well.
+Although the individual parsers are messy and complicated, they compose well and it's possible to build complex parsers that consume flags, condensed flags, arguments and commands.
+ Even error reporting works well, making it possible to generate nice error messages that are useful to the user.

+What doesn't work is help.
+Especially nested help.
+We can handle a help request as just another error state, but this approach further complicates the individual parsers.

 ## The monadic approach